Application

 Dear City Tech Student,

-The S-STEM (Scholarships in Science, Technology, Engineering, and Mathematics) program has been established for the Spring 2023 semester to support full-time students in the School of Arts and Sciences in the following programs: Applied Mathematics (AFB, ASB, and AIB), Biomedical Informatics (BIB), Chemical Technology (CHS), Applied Chemistry (CHB), Applied Computational Physics (ACP) and Computer Science (CSc).
-This scholarship, made possible by a generous National Science Foundation grant, intends to aid students in good academic standing by addressing whatever financial need is not met by federal and state aid (e.g. Pell grant and TAP).
+The S-STEM (Scholarships in Science, Technology, Engineering, and Mathematics) program goal is to support full-time students in the School of Arts and Sciences in the following degree programs: Applied Mathematics, Biomedical Informatics, Chemical Technology, Applied Chemistry, Applied Computational Physics, and Computer Science.
+This scholarship, made possible by a generous National Science Foundation grant, intends to aid students in good academic standing by addressing whatever financial need is not met by federal and state aid (e.g., Pell Grant and TAP).
 Financial support can reach up to a maximum of $3,100 per semester (this will not replace your federal aid), depending on demonstrated need.
 In addition, those selected to receive this scholarship will also benefit from one-on-one advisement and participation in other college initiatives designed to facilitate timely graduation and entry into the job market.

 We wish to outline the requirements for eligibility here.
-To be considered for the S-STEM scholarship for the Fall 2023
+To be considered for the S-STEM scholarship for the Spring 2025 semester, you must:

-• be enrolled full time (at least 12 credits per semester) in the Bachelor of Science program in Applied Mathematics or Biomedical Informatics or Applied Chemistry or Applied Computational Physics or the Associate in Science program in Chemical Technology or Computer Science.
+- Be enrolled full-time (at least 12 credits per semester) in the Bachelor of Science program in Applied Mathematics, Biomedical Informatics, Applied Chemistry, or Applied Computational Physics, or in the Associate in Science program in Chemical Technology or Computer Science.
 (Note that if you are an LAS/LAA student, you can change your major to one of the above-mentioned programs.)

 In addition to these criteria, the following program-specific eligibility requirements must be met:

-• Students in the AS Chemical Technology program must have achieved a minimum grade of B — in both MAT 1275 (College Algebra and Trigonometry) and CHEM 1110 (General Chemistry I).
+- Students in the AS Chemical Technology and BS Applied Chemistry programs must have achieved a minimum grade of B– in both MAT 1275 (College Algebra and Trigonometry) and CHEM 1110 (General Chemistry I).

 To initiate the S-STEM application process, you must do the following:

-Please note that in addition to the S-STEM application form and FAFSA, you will be asked to submit faculty recommendation letters as well as a personal essay.
-Those who are selected as finalists will also be asked to participate in interviews with the S-STEM faculty team, to be scheduled during fall 2023.
+Please note that in addition to the S-STEM application and FAFSA, you will be asked to submit faculty recommendation letters as well as a personal essay.
+Students will also be asked to participate in interviews with the S-STEM team.

 For further inquiries, please do not hesitate to email any of the S-STEM faculty members listed below.
 We look forward to receiving your application, and we wish you well in your academic endeavors at City Tech and beyond.